FluffyFlower/3D-Settings-Manager-Linux/README.md

-# 3D-Settings-Manager-Linux
+# 3D Settings Manager Linux
-Linux 3D Settings Manager - A GUI for DXVK and VKBasalt configuration.
+A crossplatform GUI helping to streamline configuration of DXVK (`dxvk.conf`), and VKbasalt (`vkBasalt.conf`) settings for individual games when playing via proton / wine.

 <html>
   <head>